johnpettit/temp-tracker/README.md

 As I've been working with Cassandra lately, I figured I'd add it into the mix.
 The Pi CURLs back to the main server upon completion of the MySQL insert and calls some code that does a Cassandra insert.

-Finally there's a simple web 2.0 page that extracts data from both MySQL and Cassandra and displays is in grpahical form as well as a raw dump.
+Finally there's a simple web 2.0 page that extracts data from both MySQL and Cassandra and displays it in graphical format as well as a raw dump.

 Some of the technologies used: